K-Nesbitt/football_weather/README.md

 ## Reflection
 Even though I was unable to reject the null hypothesis that weather has no affect on the mean score, or chance of winning, I still enjoyed the research and skill building that this project entailed.
-I was able to build a web scraping program, create main functions, and then call those functions for both teams with little duplication of code.
-I was also able to make quality visualizations of my results.
+I was able to build a web scraping program using Beautiful Soup and Python, create main functions to use on both teams with little duplication of code.
+I was also able to make quality visualizations of my results using the Matplotlib library.

-For further study I would like consider other factor such as: type of weather, playoffs, and quarterback performance by season.
+For further study I would like consider other factor such as: type of weather, home game bias, playoffs, and quarterback performance by season.

 ## References
 1. NFLWeather.com, http://www.nflweather.com/en/